Down the TBR Hole #155

 • Decide: keep it or should it go?

-My shelf is back up to 1130 books.
-I finished a book this week, but I also added a few books to my wishlist.
+My shelf is holding steady at 1094 books.
+I finished a book but added a book to my wishlist.

 This week’s books: